Shakuhachi

 Also, do note that a piece of the document scroll is missing in the top right corner.

-That is where Japanese shakuhachi historians have later proposed/inserted (?) the term 'jū-shoku', 住職, "chief monk".
+That is where Japanese shakuhachi historians may later have proposed/inserted (?) the term 'jū-shoku', 住職, "chief Buddhist monk".

-And, not least: No documentary evidence presented here at all that 'komusō' were in any way "Zen monks"!
+And, not least: No documentary evidence presented here at all that 'Komusō' were in any way "Zen monks", for that matter!

-This is the vicinity in which the memorable Komusō temple Ichigetsu-ji was located during the Edo Period after it had been established there at some time during the last quarter of the 17th century.
+This is the vicinity in which the memorable 'Komusō' temple Ichigetsu-ji was located during the Edo Period after it had been established there at some time during the last quarter of the 17th century, or so.

 Enpō 5 Oboe document reprint displayed at Matsudo City Museum in Chiba